jacordero/ESA-audio-sentiment-analysis/README.md

     python training/model_retrainer.py

-It is good to mention that the dataset should be in the “.joblib” format.To find more about the retraining procedure and specifying the parameters in configuration file, please visit [here](./docs/Retraining.md).
+It is good to mention that the dataset should be in the “.joblib” format.To find more about the retraining procedure and specifying the parameters in configuration file, please visit [retraining](./docs/Retraining.md) page.
 ### Emotion recognition

 #### Description